Global PhDs

 - Does the project/topic seem feasible? - i.e., is it suitable for doctoral-level research and can it be completed within the scholarship term?

 - How do the anticipated supervision arrangements contribute to the strength of the application?
 The supervision concept put forward by the PIs should outline the planned integration of PhD candidates into their respective research environments.
-At Bonn, students are expected to be integrated into a Bonn International Graduate School or other structured PhD program.
+At Bonn, students are expected to be integrated into a Bonn International Graduate School or other structured PhD programme.

 - How well aligned is the project/topic to University strategies? - i.e., how would the scholarship contribute to developing capacity that strategically strengthens the school?
 The selection panel would also particularly welcome bids that clearly address a research theme common to both Universities’ research priorities.